Recreating a childhood favorite!

 In a large bowl, combine cornmeal, flour, baking powder, baking soda, and salt.
 Mix the ingredients well.

-In a medium-sized bowl, whisk together the eggs, melted butter, milk, and honey.
+In a separate medium bowl, whisk together the eggs, melted butter, milk, and honey.

 Carefully pour the wet ingredients into the large bowl of dry ingredients.
 Stir gently by hand, but only until everything is just barely mixed.